IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/dialect.md

 For the <b>Dialect adaptation condition</b>, please add any of the MGB-2 and OPUS bitext referenced above.
 For the <b>Unconstrained condition</b>, feel free to use any resource.

+## Baseline Models

+Feel free to build upon the baseline models in ESPnet provided by <a href="https://shinjiwlab.github.io">CMU WAVLab</a>.
+Here are the recipes for the basic condition: <a href="https://github.com/espnet/espnet/blob/master/egs2/iwslt22_dialect/asr1/RESULTS.md">ASR model</a> and
+<a href="https://github.com/espnet/espnet/blob/master/egs2/iwslt22_dialect/st1/RESULTS.md">ST model</a>.
+The models are also downloadable from Huggingface.

+If you would like to share your baseline models here for other colleagues to use during the evaluation campaign, please contact Kevin Duh.

 ## Submission